Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 All work great.

-Quote, the Department does not categorize streets as cleared, unquote.
+Quote, the department does not categorize streets as cleared, unquote.

-But it's not from Vito Turso, the official spokesperson for uh the New York Department of Sanitation who says uh that they don't categorize streets as cleared.
+So where Mayor Bloomberg gets this statistic that 96% of New York City streets have now been cleared, I don't know, but it's not from Vito Terso, the official spokesperson for the New York Department of Sanitation, who says that they don't categorize streets as cleared.

 They categorize them.